frankhale/docker-dotnet-angular/README.md

 ## TODO

 - localhost is hardcoded in Angular service which calls the backend
-- The frontend is not served using HTTPS
 - The Gateway, Service1 and Service2 should be in their own containers

 ## Helpful Resources